linode/docs/docs/migrate-to-linode/migrate-from-shared-hosting-to-linode.md

     scp example_user@server_ip_address:/home/account_name/public_html ~/

-{: .note}
->
->`example_user` should be the user on your Linode you want to log in as.

 **FileZilla (Linux / OS X / Windows)**

-See [our Filezilla guide](/docs/tools-reference/file-transfer/filezilla) to use it for transferring the backup.
+See [our Filezilla guide](/docs/tools-reference/file-transfer/filezilla) to use it for your site backups.

 ## Install a Basic Web Server on Your Linode